 Diminished Capacity

-If an adult cannot make health decisions on their own (this is called diminished capacity), a trusted person can be assigned as a proxy.
+If an adult is unable to make health decisions on their own (this is called diminished capacity), a trusted person can be appointed as a proxy.

 Foster Parents

-Foster parents may be given proxy access for children and teens in their care.
+Foster parents may be given full proxy access for children and teens in their care.

 Set Up Two-Step Verification